rossbearman/laravel-active-campaign/README.md

 ## Examples

-The following examples use the facade for simplicity and assume `Label84\ActiveCampaign\Facades\ActiveCampaign` has been imported.
+The following examples use the facade for simplicity and assume `RossBearman\ActiveCampaign\Facades\ActiveCampaign` has been imported.

 ### Contacts